atata-framework/atata.io/control-search/settings-attributes/termfindsettings.md

 }
 ```

-The above example will find `FirstName` field by the label containing text "First name:" and `LastName` by "Last name:".
+The above example will find `FirstName` control by the label containing text "First name:" and `LastName` by "Last name:".